Bežanija: Bežanijska Kosa

-In May 2022, city announced plans to build a complex of skyscrapers along the motorway, next to the FK Radnički football stadium.
+In May 2022, city announced plans to build a complex of skyscrapers along the motorway, next to the FK BUSK football stadium.
 Two buildings would measure 100 m, while the third would reach 120 m.
 All three would have the conjoined base and communal, underground garage.
 The investor claimed they have accepted almost all of over a hundred complaints from the local residents.
 However, the citizens organized in civil initiative "Bežanija stays, Kosa defies", and rejected such "megalomaniacal complex" in the mostly family oriented neighborhood.
 Also, from the early draft to the announced one, city doubled the area covered by the complex from 80000 m2 to 163595 m2, which means some of the family villas and houses in the vicinity will have to be demolished.
 Also, plan hasn't envisioned almost any greenery.
 The "Bureau Cube Partners", which designed the complex, dismissed the complaints, saying that residents got everything wrong.
 Citizens responded that the presented data are false, tailored for the area 50% smaller than the planned one, so that the infrastructure appears adequate.
 City accepted to correct the plan, but the protests continued.

 The projected Tempo Tower complex would cover 5.36 ha.
 Over 2,200 residents joined the initiative, and organized petitions and public protests.
 The movement is part of the larger and growing opposition to such complexes all over the town.
 Real estates are not purchased to be an actual living or working space, so a very small number of residents live in such buildings, creating a "ghost town" feel ("only every tenth window is lit, only on every thirtieth someone actually appears on the terrace".

+Envisioned by the former plan and reconfirmed in March 2023, it was announced that the existing FK BUSK stadium will be upgraded into the Center for Sports and Recreation for the students at the University of Belgrade.
+The present earthen stadium has few additional courts for tennis and basketball.
+The complex will cover 10 ha.
+The completely new stadium will be built with 1,600 seats, by the guidelines of the UEFA.
+Five additional structures will be constructed, hosting main hall, conference center, training hall, dormitories, basketball court, four tennis courts, 500 parking spots and five trim trails.
+Construction of the first structure, National training volleyball center, began on 6 June 2023 and should be finished in 2025.